MCardosoLoria/Multinational/README.md

 Milestone 3 - Creating the Database Schema <br>
 Milestone 4 - Querying the Data <br>

+## Project Dependencies
+In order to run this project, the following modules need to be installed:

+- re
+- pandas
+- tabula
+- json
+- boto3
+- requests

 ## Description of the Project
 Milestone 2 - Extracting and Cleaning Data from Data Sources  <br>